 - About Us

 *Robert G. McGruder: was born on this date in 1942.
 He was a Black journalist.

-He was a past president of the Associated Press Managing Editors; director of the American Society of Newspaper Editors and a member of the National Association of Minority Media Executives.
-McGruder was on the Journalism Advisory Committee for the Knight Foundation; trustee of the Foundation for American Communications; on the board of the American Press Institute.
+He was a past president of the Associated Press Managing Editors, director of the American Society of Newspaper Editors, and a member of the National Association of Minority Media Executives.
+McGruder was on the Journalism Advisory Committee for the Knight Foundation, trustee of the Foundation for American Communications, and the American Press Institute board.
 He was also a director of the Michigan Press Association and an advisory board member of the Institute for Minority Journalists at Wayne State University.
-McGruder was also on Pulitzer Prize juries in 1986, '87, '90, '91 and '98.
+McGruder was also on Pulitzer Prize juries in 1986, '87, '90, '91, and '98.

-As a journalist he received many awards including: The John S. Knight Medal, highest employee honor given by Knight Ridder Inc.; the Helen Thomas Spirit of Diversity Award from Wayne State University; and the William Taylor Distinguished Alumni Award from Kent State School of Journalism.
+As a journalist, he received many awards, including The John S. Knight Medal, the highest employee honor given by Knight Ridder Inc., the Helen Thomas Spirit of Diversity Award from Wayne State University; and the William Taylor Distinguished Alumni Award from Kent State School of Journalism.
 Robert McGruder died in April 2002.